csparpa/csparpa.github.io/content/writing-a-good-cv-in-the-software-development-industry.md

 3. Compare both against the job spec and match job spec keywords.
 If your CV+cover are not matching at least 90% of the job spec's keywords, then you need to change them accordingly
 4. Have your CV+cover read by a fellow professional (eg: another developer, an IT manager, etc.)
 5. Put yourself in the shoes of a potential employer: would you give a chance to someone with your profile?
 Sincerely.
 If the answer is not a full "yes!", then somethig must be changed in your CV+cover.

+### Managing your online work profiles
+I've been tempted a lot of times to write down my CV using Markdown, compile it to plain HTML and host it as a page of my personal website.
+That is cool for sure, but this only helps the proliferation of duplicated work profiles I have on a plethora of websites (such as Linkedin, job notification boards, etc..): this means that every time I need to update my CV with - in example - a new job position or a new skill I've acquired, I need to add/modify each and every profile in a consistent way.

+I don't like it: _duplication is the root of evil_, in software development as in CV writing!
+The ideal situation would be: write once and deploy everywhere, so _try to keep at minimum the number of work profiles you have online_!

+My advice is to only keep one profile on the most used work network, _Linkedin_, and keep it in sync with your "plain-old" CV on paper.

+Then also _make sure your Linkedin profile is read by as many people as possible_!
+This involves building and managing your social networks, subscribing to user groups discussing thing you've worked with or would love to (this helps you to find like-minded people and also gives recruiters visibility on you)... and of course, again, selling your product: add the link to your Linkedin profile to your e-mail signature and share it on the social networks, also put it on your personal website pages!